 As a unique and temporary offering for the Covid era, we have also created a new, free program called I Toowú Klatseen (Strengthen Your Spirit) for boys AND girls in the 2nd through 5th grades.
 We will instill healthy life skills and encourage resilience in kids through outdoor exercise challenges and incentives, live Zoom coaching from awesome mentors, providing necessities like running shoes and winter gear, and social-emotional and cultural lessons.
 This program was adapted from the Boys Run I toowú klatseen program together with Tlingit & Haida and Sitkans Against Family Violence.
-For questions please contact Stephanie at email@example.com.
+For questions please contact email@example.com.
 Click below to sign up!

 Girls on the Run

 Every child deserves the opportunity to grow, connect and shine.
 The Girls on the Run evidence-based curriculum blends physical activity with skill development that enables girls to adapt to whatever comes their way.
 Whether in-person or virtually, trained volunteers are ready to guide girls through activities that creatively integrate movement in a fun and motivating way.
 For Juneau this fall, we are offering virtual-only teams for Covid safety.
 Our curriculum is adapted so that teams receive a high-quality experience with live online connection with coaches.
 We are also offering GOTR At Home, an activity kit with 50 interactive activities, T-shirt and videos for following the program at their own pace .
 Learn more and sign up at GOTRGreaterAlaska.org.